tytydraco/yessleep/out/My_Extended_Family_Hates_My_Parents_But_Their_Reasons_Are_Far_From_What_I_Expected.md

 Uncle Jerry was lying.
 He didn’t think Dad was lucky at all.
 I could hear his tone turn somber on that last sentence.
 “Do you hate Mom, Uncle?”

 Uncle Jerry’s mouth fell open slightly; then he smacked his lips awkwardly and shifted his attention to the television in the dining area.
-“Maybe ‘hate’ isn’t the word.
-Some things can’t just be seen in black and white.
-You just have to understand.
-But…” “Maybe ‘hate’ isn’t the right word.
+“Maybe ‘hate’ isn’t the right word.
 Some things can’t just be seen in black and white.
 You just have to understand.
 But…” His brows furrowed.
 He didn’t hate Mom; he was angry with her.
 That was a different feeling.

 He cleared his throat before slurping down the rest of his iced tea—so fast he started to choke.
 “H-hurry up and finish your meal.
 If we stay out here too long, your parents might get worried.”